shiyihe-neko/reVISit_study/public/buckaroo/assets/task_1_intro_gpt.md

 </iframe>

 <br><br>
 Click **"I understand"** to proceed to the task page.
-You can review these task instructions at any time by clicking the Help button in the upper-right corner after leaving this page.
+You can review these task instructions at any time by clicking the blue "Help" button in the upper-right corner after leaving this page.
 Once you enter the next page, the timing begins.
 Please remember that this is a **Think-Aloud** study.
 You are required to verbalize your thoughts, including any questions, confusion while using the tool, or decisions you make while completing the task.